minpyaythein/study_notes/AWS Solution Architect Exam.md

 Assign an EC2 Instance Role to perform API calls

 #### Create an OAI and update S3 bucket policy to let users access to S3 only through CloudFront

+#### When your object size reaches 100 megabytes, you should consider using multipart uploads instead of uploading the object in a single operation.

+#### Ingest the data in Amazon Kinesis Data Firehose and use an intermediary AWS Lambda function to filter and transform the incoming stream before the output is dumped on Amazon S3

+#### FSx for Lustre provides the ability to both process the 'hot data' in a parallel and distributed fashion as well as easily store the 'cold data' on Amazon S3.

+#### Kinesis Data Firehose cannot directly write into a DynamoDB table.

+#### Kinesis Data Streams cannot directly write the output to Amazon S3 but Firehose can.

+#### AWS DMS enables you to seamlessly migrate data from supported sources to relational databases, data warehouses, streaming platforms, and other data stores in AWS cloud.

+Leverage AWS Database Migration Service (AWS DMS) as a bridge between Amazon S3 and Amazon Kinesis Data Streams

+#### Elastic Load Balancing automatically distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, containers, IP addresses, and AWS Lambda functions.

+If your application is composed of several individual services, an Application Load Balancer can route a request to a service based on the content of the request.
+Here are the different types -

+Host-based Routing:

+You can route a client request based on the Host field of the HTTP header allowing you to route to multiple domains from the same load balancer.

+Path-based Routing:

+You can route a client request based on the URL path of the HTTP header.

+HTTP header-based routing:

+You can route a client request based on the value of any standard or custom HTTP header.

+HTTP method-based routing:

+You can route a client request based on any standard or custom HTTP method.

+Query string parameter-based routing:

+You can route a client request based on the query string or query parameters.

+Source IP address CIDR-based routing:

+You can route a client request based on source IP address CIDR from where the request originates.

 #### Common Port Numbers